hldh214/Pillow_zh_cn/docs/installation.rst

     $ python setup.py install

-Building on Windows
+在 Windows 上编译
 ^^^^^^^^^^^^^^^^^^^

 We don't recommend trying to build on Windows.
 It is a maze of twisty passages, mostly dead ends.
 There are build scripts and notes for the Windows build in the ``winbuild`` directory.

-Building on FreeBSD
+在 FreeBSD 上编译
 ^^^^^^^^^^^^^^^^^^^

 ..
 Note:: Only FreeBSD 10 tested